jarviswuod/30daysofdjango/README.md

 1. Definition of django
 2. Urls and views
 3. Templates and inheritance
-4. Static FIles and Images
+4. Static Files and Images
-5. Database MOdels and Admin panels
+5. Database Models and Admin panels
-6. Database Realtionship - One to Many and Many to Many
+6. Database Relationship - One to Many and Many to Many
 7. Database Model Queries
 8. Dynamic URL Routing & Templates
 9. CRUD operations